ladendirekt/pjsip4net/README.md

 pjsip4net
 =========
-A pjsip (http://www.pjsip.org/) user agent .Net wrapper. pjsip4net is an attempt to project procedural pjsua high level API into convenient and easy to use OOP form.
-The library itself tries to be pjsip version agnostic, allowing you to switch pjsip.dll versions with no need to recompile your application code.
+A pjsip (http://www.pjsip.org/) user agent .Net wrapper. pjsip4net is a projection of procedural pjsua high level API into convenient and easy to use OOP form.

 Pjsip version supported
 -----------